ruoshiwen/ros_gforce/README.md

 These messages can be subscribed to and used in standard ROS architectures.

 Special thanks to OYMotion developers for building the communication interface of the python version under BLE protocol.

+## Requirements
+bluepy
+Tested on Ubuntu 16.04 and ROS Kinetic.